meshcolombia/website/src/content/docs/comunidad/introduccion.md

 ---
-title: Example Guide
+title: Introducción
-description: A guide in my new Starlight docs site.
+description: Acerca del la red Meshtastic en Colombia
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.